Weird Fantasy: Reprints

 As with many other EC titles, Weird Fantasy has been reprinted numerous times over the years.
 Ballantine Books reprinted selected stories in a series of paperback EC anthologies in 1964–66.
 All 22 issues were published in black and white in four hardbound volumes in 1980 as part of publisher Russ Cochran's The Complete EC Library.
 In addition, all 22 issues were reprinted in comic form in the mid-1990s by Cochran and Gemstone Publishing.
 This complete run was later rebound, with covers included, in a series of five softcover EC Annuals.
 Cochran and Gemstone planned to publish hardcover, re-colored volumes of Weird Fantasy as part of the EC Archives series, but Gemstone's financial troubles left this project in limbo.

-GC Press LLC, a boutique imprint established by Russ Cochran and Grant Geissman, announced in a press release dated September 1, 2011 that it is continuing the EC Archives series, with the first new releases scheduled for November 2011.
-Dark Horse Comics is reprinting EC comics in high quality full color hardbacks.
-As of April 2019 there have been two books reprinting the first 12 issues of Weird Fantasy.
+Dark Horse Comics ultimately published the series, comprising four volumes, from 2014 to 2019.

+Media Adaptations

+HBO's Perversions of Science was a science fiction/horror anthology series with episodes adapted from stories found in Weird Fantasy as well as Weird Science and Incredible Science Fiction.
+The following Weird Fantasy stories were adapted into episodes: